 The first word you should train your dog to understand and eventually use is OUTSIDE.
 For this word, you will not only be training your dog to associate the word with the concept of outside, but you’ll also be introducing them to the concept of a button they can push to express a need or want.

-For the first few weeks, you will simply want to model the button use for them, pressing their OUTSIDE button each time you take your dog outside with you, as well as each time you allow them out alone.
+For the first few weeks, start by modeling button use for them, pressing their OUTSIDE button each time you take your dog outside with you, as well as each time you allow them out alone.
 You should also be sure to repeatedly say the word verbally.
 For example, you could ask them excitedly, "do you want to go outside??
 Let's go outside!"
 While they're watching, press their OUTSIDE button, and then immediately take them outside.

 Next, begin encouraging them to press their OUTSIDE button themselves.
 If they weren't familiar with the word before, which, let's be honest, is quite unlikely — they will certainly recognize it now.
 Like you've been doing, ask them verbally if they want to go outside.
 They'll be excitedly waiting for you to push the button, since they now expect an OUTSIDE button press to be the last thing they witness before they're out the door.